nicocardiel/filabres/doc/science-imaging.rst

 The previous sections have illustrated the reduction of a single ``science-imaging`` frame.
-As previously mentioned, this process can be trivially executed with all the similar images in a particular night by avoiding the use of the ``--filename`` argument:
+As previously mentioned, this process can be trivially executed with all the similar images in a particular night by avoiding the use of the ``--filename`` argument.
+In addition, it is also convenient to exclude the use of ``-i/--interactive`` to prevent **filabres** from pausing the reduction after finishing each scientific image:

 ::

-  $ filabres -rs science-imaging -v -i -n 170225*
+  $ filabres -rs science-imaging -v -n 170225*

 or even to all nights by removing the ``-n/--night`` argument:

 ::

-  $ filabres -rs science-imaging -v -i
+  $ filabres -rs science-imaging -v

 .. _checking_the_science-imaging_reduction: